Green's function for chordal SLE curves: Proof of Theorem

 In the boundary case, by Koebe's distortion theorem, we get $R\asymp \frac{|Z_{\tau_0}(z_0)|^\alpha}{|g_{\tau_0}'(z_0)|^\alpha |z_0|^\alpha}$.
 Suppose $E^2_{\tau_0}$ happens.
 Then $|Z_{\tau_0}(z_0)|\asymp \dist(g_{\tau_0}(z_0),S_{K_{\tau_0}})$.
 By Koebe's $1/4$ theorem we get

 So we get $R\asymp F(z_0;r)$ on $E^2_{\tau_0}$ in both cases.
 The proof is now complete. \end{proof}

-\no{\bf Remark.} Note that we expect that $F(z_0;r)$ is comparable to the probability that SLE goes to distance $r$ of $z_0$.
-So We showed that there is a good chance to go to distance $r$ of $z_0$ in a "good way ".
+\no{\bf Remark.} Since $F(z_0;r)$ is comparable to the probability that SLE goes to distance $r$ of $z_0$, we showed that there is a good chance to go to distance $r$ of $z_0$ in a ``good way''.
 Once we have this we can prove Theorem \ref{strong-lower}.

+\begin{proof} [Proof of Theorem \ref{strong-lower}] We prove the theorem by induction on $n$.
+For $n=1$ it is a corollary of Proposition \ref{L-shape}.
+Suppose that $n\ge 2$ and the theorem is true for $1,\dots,n-1$ with constants $C_j>0$ and $V_j>1$, $1\le j\le n$, and we want to prove it for $n$.
+We consider different cases.